Learn the keys to creating the ultimate guest bedding display that will keep your friends and family coming back time and again.

 Set the Foundation with Bright Whites

 It’s no secret why hotels often use white bedding.
 It may feel counterintuitive to use white, but you don’t want linens to hide stains.
 White make them easy to spot and address so that you can ensure your guest beds are pristine.
-Guests sleep peacefully knowing they are in the nestled in a fresh, clean bed.

 White linens are extremely practical, too.
 They can be bleached when needed… For an easy to maintain guest bed, I recommend using white sheets and a white duvet cover.